 The most common way to cross the border is to take a bus from Phnom Penh to Ho Chi Minh city.
-Some travellers wonder if they can cross the border from Siem Reap directly Ho Chi Minh city but that's simply not possible.
-There are travel agency who offers this but the truth is, the bus will still have to stop in Phnom Penh where you can change to another bus.
+Some travellers wonder if they can cross the border from Siem Reap directly to Ho Chi Minh city but that’s simply not possible.
+There is a travel agency who offers this but the truth is, the bus will still have to stop in Phnom Penh where you can change to another bus.

 RELATED POST: Here is our backpacking in Vietnam article which we tackle different topics under it.

 The bus journey will be about a 6-hour journey with a 10 minutes lunch break before crossing the actual border.
 Some buses have a toilet on the bus some doesn’t.
 While other bus companies offer free lunch too.
 The landscaper during the trip is quite nice, you will see the green fields and country life in Cambodia.

 There are overnight buses where the travel time takes about 11 hours instead of 6 hours.
 This is mostly because of the number of stops and the fact that the border only works during business hours, therefore, you need to spend a few hours on the bus until the border is open.
 Also, the sleeping berths they have is basically a double-sized bed, whereas you have to share it with a stranger.